Are you looking for the best snow blower for these cold winter months? Do you need to clear your yard or driveway?

 There are skid shoes on the bottom so gravel or other rough surfaces don’t damage the bottom of the machine.
 There is a scraper blade on the front, but this isn’t always perfectly adjusted.

-If you wonder where Ariens stands against Husqvarna (the brand of the next snow blower we are reviewing), read this post.
+If you wonder where Ariens stands against Husqvarna (another popular brand making snow blowers), read this post.

 - Multiple speeds to plow through snow.